-But if choose instead to earn higher returns than your interest rates, your investment portfolio will start to expand and buy you more, thus truly growing your wealth.
+But if you choose instead to earn higher returns than your interest rates, your investment portfolio will start to expand and buy you more, thus truly growing your wealth.

-So, let me ask you on BiggerPockets, what other investments do you have that make more sense than paying down your mortgages?
+What other investments do you have that make more sense than paying down your mortgages?

 Let me know with a comment!